samperay/pycodes/README.md

 This will be considered as a project on **USB Stick Storage Operations** which will check USB attached / Read / Write and so on.
 As we update on this project more will be documented

+## py-refresh
+This would contain all the codes from basic to advance level.. this would just remain as a refresher content while you work using python..
+This code is mainly using python version *3.6*